How to optimize local streaming from a CloudXR Server Workstation

 Make sure to:

-Use only one active network interface (disable others).
+Use only one active Network Interface (disable others).

 Connect both the headset and server to the same 5 GHz Wi-Fi.